 There are examples of companies who have not adapted and ignored the business impact of emerging tech.
 But according to recent research done at London Business School (LBS), it seems this number is smaller than previously thought.

-By contrast, others state that collaborating with startups one-on-one through challenges or a commercial sell-through scheme has helped them improve their offering and reduce operating costs.
-Also McKinsey concluded that targeted projects with startups produce greater outcomes than broad, exploratory programs.
+By contrast, some businesses say that collaborating with startups one-on-one through challenges or commercial sell-through schemes has helped them improve their offering and reduce operating costs.

-I believe that strategies will emerge over time and that much depends on how the company leadership team deals with the organizational pushback when bringing in startups.
+I believe that strategies will emerge over time.
+But these days, much depends on how the company leadership team deals with the organizational pushback when bringing in startups.

-The whole idea of Open Innovation and especially working with startups, is that you appreciate what startups are able to produce and that you want to learn from them.
+The whole idea of Open Innovation and working with startups, is that you appreciate what startups can produce and that you want to learn from them.

 However, what goes wrong with startups is primarily human and irrespective of the chosen engagement mechanism.
 Think power dynamics, uncertainty, jealously, bonus considerations.

 My advice is that if you're going to get in the startup collaboration game, you'd better come prepared.
 Educate yourself and your organization on the issues you want to solve and why with startups instead of doing it yourself.